Review: Q Bert Reloaded

 - Two game modes, Play classic Q Bert from the 80s or play the newer updated Q Bert.
 So graphics can be classic pixel ones and smooth modern graphics

-- Play classic Q BErt with an uthentic arcade cabinet and classic tutorial screen that we all know and love.
-In game in classic mode has artwork all down the sides of the screen to replicate the cabinet again.
+- Play classic Q Bert with an authentic arcade cabinet and a classic tutorial screen that we all know and love.
+In the game, the classic mode has artwork all down the sides of the screen to replicate the cabinet again.

 - Remastered Q Bert has a world map to select levels with each dot on the map housing 3 sub levels.

 - Collect gems and unlock new playable characters from the Q Bert universe.
 Only available in the new modern game type.

 - Each level in modern has three objectives, Each completed objective gives you a star.
 Collect stars to unlock new levels.